Last Updated: March 26, 2026

 Appearance & Size

 The Phoenix Rasbora maxes out at around 0.8 inches (2 cm), making it one of the smallest freshwater aquarium fish available.
-Its body shape is slender and elongate compared to some other Boraras species from mainland Asia, which tend to be a bit more compact.
+Its body shape is slender and elongate compared to some other Boraras species from mainland Asia, which are a bit more compact.

 What makes this fish stand out is its striking color pattern.
 The base body color is a dull grayish-silver that fades to nearly transparent toward the fins.
 But layered on top of that are bold black markings, each surrounded by a vivid orange-red border.
 This glowing effect is where the “Phoenix” name comes from.
 The brightest coloration concentrates around the dark central body spot and extends toward the head, creating a fiery contrast against the muted background.